-lucia antonelli ~ divine wearable art
+lucia antonelli ~ divine wearable and visual art

 artist and teacher

 he who works with his hands is a laborer.

 he who works with his hands and his head is a craftsman.